This classic New Zealand road trip keeps the Southern Alps in your sights, amidst idyllic rural scenes, surreal blue lakes and rivers.

 Distance 56km - Driving Time 1 hour

-Drive over the short but view-filled Crown Range road, stopping at the Cardrona Hotel for a slice of gold mining heritage.
-Catch a serious case of gold-rush fever in Arrowtown, a total charmer with visitor attractions in spades.
-Compared to neighbouring Queenstown, it a quiet base for adventures around the Wakatipu area, such as cycling, bungy jumping and winery tours.
+Drive via the State Highway 6, stopping at Cromwell which is home to some of the worlds finest Central Otago Pinot Noir and a host of award-winning wineries.
+Please note our campervans are not permitted to travel via the Crown Range, so the scenic drive through Cromwell is your best bet!
+Rugged mountains and the crystal clear waters of Lake Dunstan will offer you equally incredible views along this route.
+Once you arrive in Arrowtown be prepared to catch a serious case of gold-rush fever, a total charmer with visitor attractions in spades.
+Compared to neighbouring Queenstown, its a quiet base for adventures around the Wakatipu area, such as cycling, bungy jumping and winery tours.
 Arrowtown Holiday Park is a spruce, modern affair.

 Arrowtown to Queenstown